labrom/cloud_frog/README.md

 ## Features

+Cloud Frog currently provides with route-level access control in two distinct scenarios:
+1. service-to-service authentication
+1. end-user authentication using Firebase

+### Service-to-service authentication

-The main feature currently provided by Cloud Frog is a [Dart Frog middleware](https://dartfrog.vgv.dev/docs/basics/middleware) that can be used to restrict service invocation to only certain Cloud IAM service accounts, at the route level.
+Service-to-service authentication is provided by Cloud Frog in the form of a [Dart Frog middleware](https://dartfrog.vgv.dev/docs/basics/middleware) that can be used to restrict service invocation to only certain Cloud IAM service accounts, at the route level.

 Google Cloud Run does offer access control over HTTPS by using IAM (see https://cloud.google.com/run/docs/authenticating/service-to-service), however in some scenarios it might be more convenient to implement this verification within your own service code.
 Some of those scenarios include when your service has a combination of public and private routes, or when different service accounts should have access to different routes.